AramZS/aramzs.github.io/_drafts/2015-12-04-wordcamp-us.markdown

 - "Avoid the features that are often useful but occasionally hazardous" - JavaScript: The Good Parts.
     - "Messy code often hides bugs"
 - Don't get too deeply nested.
+- Communicate, test, explain.
+- Dual Algorithms for dev work.
+- Don't be cute
+- Be consistent
+- communicate

 # Random Notes